sepideh77/Deep-Reinforcement-Learning-based-content-migration-DRLCM/README.md

 # Deep Reinforcement Learning-based content migration

-This folder contains main body of Deep Reinforcement Learning-based Content Migration (DRLCM) The code structure is inspired from "BinPacking_Neural_Combinatorial_Optimization" Model built by Ruben Solozabal.
+This package code contains implimentation of the main body of Deep Reinforcement Learning-based Content Migration (DRLCM).
+The code structure is inspired from "BinPacking_Neural_Combinatorial_Optimization" Model built by Ruben Solozabal.
 Readers are encourged to first get familiar with DRL based binpacking simulation code as DRLCM is a dynamic and more complex model.